The Top 5 Kayaking Spots In Melbourne

 The best place to enter is the Williamstown and Newport Anglers Club boat ramp on Williamstown Esplanade near Gifford Street.
 Paddling west will take you towards the main beach and, if your fitness levels allow, provide ample opportunity to explore the nearby Jawbone Marine Sanctuary.

-If the mood takes you, paddling east from the boat ramp will put you well and truly into Port Phillip Bay, providing an unforgettable aspect of Melbourne's CBD skyline, as well as Port Melbourne, South Melbourne, Middle Park and St Kilda's beaches.
-It will also give the chance to have a look at Williamstown's old Naval shipbuilding yards and HMAS Castlemaine - a restored Bathurst class Corvette ship stationed at Gem Pier.
+If the mood takes you, paddling east from the boat ramp will put you well and truly into Port Phillip Bay, providing an unforgettable view of Melbourne's CBD skyline, as well as Port Melbourne, South Melbourne, Middle Park and St Kilda's beaches.
+It will also give the chance to have a look at Williamstown's old Naval shipbuilding yards and HMAS Castlemaine - a restored Bathurst class corvette ship stationed at Gem Pier.

 When you come off the water, Williamstown has no end of quality places to picnic or BBQ.
-You might even want to shower off and head around to Nelson Place, which has a range of excellent restaurants and eateries to restore the energy levels after a day's kayaking.
+You might even want to shower off and head around to Nelson Place, which has a range of excellent restaurants and eateries to restore your energy levels after a day's kayaking.

 Mornington Peninsula